Hengill: Risk

 The official view of the volcanic hazard is that it is confined to a radius of 30 km and is related to lava flows, plugging of geothermal boreholes by lava, volcano-tectonic faulting and volcanic gas pollution.

 There was either hydrothermal fluid or magma increase at a depth of approximately 5–7 km within the inferred brittle-ductile transition zone of the area centred at Ölkelduháls, between Hengill and Hrómundartindur to its east during 2017 and 2018.
-This volume had had been contracting between 2006–2017, and was about 3 km north-west from an area of uplift between 1993 and 1999.
+This volume had been contracting between 2006–2017, and was about 3 km north-west from an area of uplift between 1993 and 1999.